 Agency Life: Variety, Pace, and Burnout Risks

-Working at an agency means handling many clients at once.
+Working at an agency, which can be an outsourcing SEO company, means handling many clients at once.
 One day might involve a shoe brand, and the next day a law firm.

 - Pros: Ideally suited for learning fast.
 Professionals see many different problems and solutions.